upper waypoint

 “I think everybody assumes that because rent is so expensive that everybody wants — and everybody does want — affordable housing, but we need more than that to actually grow the local economy,” Jacobson said.

 Fans walk outside of the Oakland Coliseum before a baseball game between the Oakland Athletics and the San Francisco Giants on Aug.
 5, 2023.
-With the Coliseum sale finalized, an East Bay community group is urging the new owners to “commit to a strong, legally binding agreement prioritizing East Oakland residents and workers.”
+With the Coliseum sale finalized, an East Bay community group urges the new owners to “commit to a strong, legally binding agreement prioritizing East Oakland residents and workers.”
 (Jeff Chiu/AP Photo)

-“Oftentimes, those young people’s voices aren’t part of the discussion and that’s really what this project is for,” said Shonda Scott, one of the entertainment group’s members.
-“It’s not for us to sit under the shade of the trees, it’s for us to put the trees up and then have shade for the next generation.
+“Oftentimes, those young people’s voices aren’t part of the discussion, and that’s really what this project is for,” said Shonda Scott, one of the entertainment group’s members.
+“It’s not for us to sit under the shade of the trees; it’s for us to put the trees up and then have shade for the next generation.
 This is a legacy project.”

 AASEG’s deal with the city requires community input.
 The organization has to negotiate a bundle of community benefits with community coalitions, which Bobbitt said will include students, along with legacy groups like the Black Cultural Zone, Elderhood of Brothers, local youth centers and more.